jagha/skipfish/README.md

 skipfish
 ========

-unofficial mirror of skipfish with some minor fixes to output valid json
+unofficial mirror of skipfish with some minor fixes (now outputs valid json)